bmndc/nokia-leo/root.md

 ![Screenshot of the modified init.qcom.early_boot.sh file](assets/images/setenforce.png)

-5. Go back to the root Android Image Kitchen folder and open `split_img/boot.img-cmdline` in Notepad++.
+5. Go back to the Android Image Kitchen folder and open `split_img/boot.img-cmdline` in Notepad++.
 Without adding a new line, scroll to the end of the first line and append `androidboot.selinux=permissive enforcing=0`.

 ![Screenshot of the modified boot.img-cmdline file](assets/images/append.png)